-You can load tags, such as door, window, and wall tags (as shown in Figure 1-29), into a project template.
+You can load tags, such as door, window, and wall tags (as shown in Figure 1-30), from the libraries that are included with the software in the Annotations folder, or from a specified network drive, into a project template.
 Having the specific tags required for your projects increases adherence to company standards.

-Tags are created as separate family files (RFA) and stored in the Library.
-In the Tags dialog box, as shown in Figure 1-30, you can easily load the tags you need from the Library into the project template Therefore, when you start the Tag command, the one you need is available.
+Tags are created as separate family files (RFA) and stored in the assigned library (frequently on a network drive).
+In the Loaded Tags and Symbols dialog box (shown in Figure 1-31), you can easily load the tags you need from the Library into the project template Therefore, when you start the Tag command, the one you need is available.